mysociety/fixmystreet/README.md

 well.
-The [*Suitable for Volunteers*](https://github.com/mysociety/fixmystreet/labels/Suitable%20for%20Volunteers) label in our GitHub issues hopefully labels some potential tasks that might be suitable for that situation, though please do search through the other issues to see if what you're after has been suggested or discussed - or feel free to add your own issue if not.
+The [*Suitable for Volunteers*](https://github.com/mysociety/fixmystreet/labels/Suitable%20for%20Volunteers) label in our GitHub issues hopefully labels some potential tasks that might be suitable for that situation.
+More over please search through the other issues to see if what you're after has been suggested or discussed - or feel free to add your own issue if not.